Theodore Haak: Traveller

 In 1625, at the age of twenty, Haak embarked for England where he visited Oxford and Cambridge Universities.
 A year later he returned to Germany and spent the next two years in Cologne, where he regularly met in secret with other Protestants for religious gatherings.
 He brought back from England a copy of Daniel Dyke's Mystery of Self-Deceiving, which he shared with his Protestant spiritual circle.
 This volume was also Haak's first work in English to German translation, completed in 1638 under the title Nosce Teipsum: Das Grosse Geheimnis dess Selbs-betrugs.

 In 1628 Haak returned to England and spent the following three years at Oxford, but left in 1631 without a degree.
 Shortly after, he was ordained a deacon by the Bishop of Exeter but never took full orders.
 He lived for a short time in Dorchester but by 1632 left the countryside for London with the intention to return to Germany.
 His plans, however, were interrupted when he received a letter from the exiled ministers of the Lower Palatinate seeking his assistance with raising funds and influencing English Protestant clergymen in their cause.
 It was Haak's Calvinist heritage, language abilities, and presence in London that brought him to the attention of the Palatinate's ministers.
-When this task was completed, Haak returned to Heidelberg in 1633; but, with war still ravaging Germany, Haak again, left this time for Holland.
+When this task was completed, Haak returned to Heidelberg in 1633; but, with war still ravaging Germany, Haak left again, this time for Holland.
 In 1638 at the age of thirty-three, Haak enrolled at the University of Leyden, where many of his relatives had already studied.